 - Engage with other teams at Canonical, the open source community and commercial partners

-- Work from home with global travel up to twice a year for up to two weeks
+- Work from home with travel globally 2-6 times a year for internal and external engineering events

 - Significant programming experience in C, with Python, Golang, or other like languages also highly regarded

 - Substantial experience with Linux kernel internals and concepts

 - Solid understanding Linux kernel development principles

 - Demonstrated experience managing or leading a team of software engineers

 - Contributed to an open source project in the past